-Contract liabilities are mainly comprised of deferred revenue related to consumer lifetime subscriptions for the TiVo service, multi-period licensing or cloud-based services, and other offerings for which the Company is paid in advance while the promised good or service is transferred to the customer at a future date or over time.
+Contract liabilities are mainly comprised of deferred revenue related to technology solutions arrangements, multi-period licensing, and other offerings for which the Company is paid in advance while the promised good or service is transferred to the customer at a future date or over time.
 Deferred revenue also includes amounts received related to professional services to be performed in the future.
 Deferred revenue arises when cash payments are received, including amounts which are refundable, in advance of performance obligations being completed.